-Department Goal for 2023: Residents of the City of Kingston enjoy water of the highest quality and the Department's infrastructure network is vital to our water system.
+Department Goals for 2025: Residents of the City of Kingston enjoy water of the highest quality and the Department's infrastructure network is vital to our water system.
 Throughout its history the Board has continued to invest in our infrastructure and, over the past 15 years, has increased our asset valuation three-fold.
 This investment must continue so that this resource can be passed on to future generations.
 In addition, new regulations and security concerns dictate that we continue to upgrade our technology and improve capabilities.
+The Department will begin undertaking design for our Binnewater Reservoir to rehabilitate the dam to current State regulations.
+Staff will also continue to update the Lead Service Inventory for the next submittal date.